Gil Scott-Heron: Death

 Scott-Heron's memorial service was held at Riverside Church in New York City on June 2, 2011, where Kanye West performed "Lost in the World" and "Who Will Survive in America", two songs from West's album My Beautiful Dark Twisted Fantasy.
 The studio album version of West's "Who Will Survive in America" features a spoken-word excerpt by Scott-Heron.
 Scott-Heron is buried at Kensico Cemetery in Westchester County in New York.

 Scott-Heron was honored posthumously in 2012 by the National Academy of Recording Arts and Sciences (NARAS) with a Grammy Lifetime Achievement Award.
-Charlotte Fox, member of the Washington, DC NARAS and president of Genesis Poets Music, nominated Scott-Heron for the award, while the letter of support came from Grammy-winner and Grammy Hall of Fame inductee Bill Withers.
+Charlotte Fox, member of the Washington, DC NARAS and president of Genesis Poets Music, nominated Scott-Heron for the award while a letter of support came from Grammy-winner and Grammy Hall of Fame inductee Bill Withers.

 Scott-Heron's memoir, The Last Holiday, was published in January 2012.
 In her review for the Los Angeles Times, professor of English and journalism Lynell George wrote:

 The Last Holiday is as much about his life as it is about context, the theater of late 20th century America — from Jim Crow to the Reagan '80s and from Beale Street to 57th Street.
 The narrative is not, however, a rise-and-fall retelling of Scott-Heron's life and career.
 It doesn't connect all the dots.
 It moves off-the-beat, at its own speed ...
 This approach to revelation lends the book an episodic quality, like oral storytelling does.
 It winds around, it repeats itself.